madetech/handbook/hiring/README.md

 Once we've determined that a candidate is going to be a good hire for us and the candidate thinks we're a good fit for their next role, we hire them.
 We will prepare a contract and send it to them as soon as possible.

 After this the [on-boarding process](../company/first_day.md) begins.

-### Nurture

-In the case where we see a candidate as promising, but where they do not fulfil our current needs for hiring we will add them to our nurture list so we stay in touch.
-We will often invite candidates to events or even offer them mentorship.
-We understand that networking is a powerful tool for our hiring pipeline.